Wired & Vogue iPad

 Building the workflow from nothing

-What we built: magazines with animated covers, embedded video, image slideshows, GIFs, and gesture-driven navigation between articles and sections.
-Producing each issue meant designing and bundling the entire app ourselves — designing and developing simultaneously, compiling each edition like a software release.
+What we built: magazines with animated covers, embedded video, image slideshows, GIFs, and gesture-driven navigation.
+Each issue was designed and bundled ourselves — compiling each edition like a software release.
+Working directly with Apple, we secured placement on the App Store homepage at launch.

 The decisions that defined the format

-The hardest design problems weren't the layouts.
-They were interaction conventions nobody had established yet.
+The hardest design problems weren't the layouts — they were interaction conventions nobody had established yet.

 Single column, not double.
-Wired launched with double-column layouts — the magazine convention carried over directly.
+Wired launched with double-column layouts — the print convention carried directly across.
 A few issues in, the problems were clear: screen dimensions were smaller than print, and double-column fights reading direction on a touchscreen.
-When I moved to Vogue I made the call to go single-column, reading downwards, closer to a website than a replica magazine.
-It was the right decision and it shows in both videos — Wired's double-column against Vogue's single-column reading experience.
+When I moved to Vogue I went single-column, reading downwards.
+The right decision, and it shows in both videos.

 Vogue — leading from expertise

-I worked with the Creative Director, the Editor, and Condé Nast's head of digital, presenting work and defending design decisions at each stage.
-I also edited the promotional videos myself — the same hands-on, end-to-end ownership I'd brought to the production workflow at Wired.
+For Vogue I went landscape — fashion photography and editorial video are horizontal, and full-screen video played better in widescreen.
+I worked with the Creative Director, Editor, and Condé Nast's head of digital, presenting and defending design decisions at each stage — and edited the promotional videos myself.

 Impact

-DMA Digital Magazine Awards 2011: Wired won Best Overall Digital Magazine and Best Technology Magazine
+DMA 2011: Wired won Best Overall Digital Magazine and Best Technology Magazine; Vogue won Best Fashion Magazine

-Finalist, Digital Designer of the Year across both titles
+Finalist, Digital Designer of the Year across both titles.

-National press coverage and outdoor advertising Vogue iPad promotional video ran on the London Underground and on large-format screens at Liverpool Lime Street
+the Vogue promotional video ran on the London Underground and at Liverpool Lime Street.

 Looking back